-With some of the globe’s best beaches, we don’t recommend a much else besides basking in the sun on sugar-fine sand or putting on your snorkel to observe the colorful fish in the striking turquoise waters.
+With some of the globe’s best beaches, we don’t recommend much besides basking in the sun on sugar-fine sand or putting on your snorkel to observe the colorful fish.
 Encircled by the third-largest reef system in the world, the waters here are calm and serene.
-Several national parks and preserves have been created to protect the health of these natural wonders.
+Several national parks and preserves have been created to protect these natural wonders.
 The benefit to visitors is a healthy ecosystem with flourishing marine species and some of the best scuba diving and snorkeling you’ll ever experience.

-We can’t imagine that you’ll tire of the beach, but if you seek respite from the sun or encounter a rogue rain cloud, the National Museum is a fantastic place to spend a few hours.
+If you seek respite from the sun or encounter a rogue rain cloud, the National Museum is a fantastic place to spend a few hours.
 Learn about the reef ecosystem, local flora and fauna, and check out treasures like messages in bottles found washed up on the beaches and artifacts rescued from shipwrecks.
-Shopping offers another diversion, but if you’re looking for high-end boutiques with labels found in the US, they can’t be found here.
+Shopping offers another diversion, but if you’re looking for high-end boutiques, they can’t be found here.
 Instead satiate your shopping needs with locally designed apparel and sunglasses, artwork and jewelry.

-Beach lovers, sun worshippers and water sport aficionados: the islands of Turks and Caicos are calling you to recline on her pristine beaches, explore the azure waters, and drench yourself in her bountiful sunshine.
+Beach lovers, sun worshipers and water sport aficionados: the islands of Turks and Caicos are calling you.
 For the ultimate beach vacation, nothing can compare to the riches of Turks and Caicos.

 Time & Place Concierges love getting to know you and tailoring travel experiences for each guest.
 Here’s what we could do for you: